 8-9.
 The V-GMLC-1 receive the location service response from the V-LMF-1 and for a request for an immediate location, returns positioning results to the H-GMLC.
 For an immediate location, the location service response contains positioning information, the information about the positioning method used and the indication of whether the obtained location estimate satisfies the requested LCS QoS (e.g. accuracy) or not (described in TS 23.271 [4] clause 9.1.1).
 For a request for a deferred location, the location service response indicates whether the location request was accepted.

 10. For a request for an immediate location, if the H-GMLC identifies that the location service response from the chosen PLMN meets required LCS QoS, it returns the results to the LCS Client directly.
 Otherwise, the H-GMLC may forward the location request to another AMF (in another PLMN) so as to obtain the positioning result which can meet required LCS QoS shown as step 11.
-For a request for a deferred location, if the H-GMLC identifies that location service request was accepted (by the chosen PLMN), it returns this indication to the LCS Client directly.
+For a request for a deferred location, if the H-GMLC identifies that location service was accepted (by the chosen PLMN), it returns this indication to the LCS Client directly.
 Otherwise, the H-GMLC may forward the location request to another AMF (in another PLMN).

 11. This step obtains the immediate positioning information or requests a deferred location from another PLMN, the details are the same as steps 5-9.